hyperledger/besu-docs/docs/Concepts/Transactions/Transaction-Validation.md

 the transaction pool validations are repeated.

 !!! important
-    The transaction is only added if the entire transaction gas limit is less than the remaining block gas for the block.
+    The transaction is only added if the entire transaction gas limit is less than the remaining gas for the block.
 The total gas used by the transaction is not relevant to this validation.
 That is, if the total gas used by the transaction is less than the remaining block gas but the transaction gas limit is more than the remaining black gas, the transaction is not added.